TomConlin/trouble_w_triples/README.md

 Represents a fair amount of duplication, on _average_ every non-canonical DwCT seems to shows up more than twice lets see if that is true.

-Remember this is a distribution of counts for duplication so the first number is how many non-canonical DwCT appeared the second number times":
+Remember this is a distribution of counts for duplication so the first number is how many non-canonical DwCT have the count which appears second":

 	cut -f2 data/locus_voucher_x_classed_blessed.tab |sort | uniq -c | awk '{print $1}' | sort -n | uniq -c | sort -k1,1nr -k2,2n
     73958 1